 If you don’t know how to use it, then don’t waste money on elaborate purchases!
 You need to have the knowledge.
 Gear can only do so much for you but you have to be able to make it work for you and be the boss.

 That is why I am working to help break down the technical side of photography in easy steps.
 Understanding one thing at a time so you can build upon each new lesson and ultimately be able to shoot a camera in manual and fully get the images you want!
-All of this will be in an online course, join the waitlist!
+All of this is in my online course, have you seen it?!

 But, until then, I am giving you glimpses of what to expect and helping you grow your knowledge and skill set!